MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-database-for-mysql/includes/4-when-to-use-azure-database-for-mysql.md

 With Azure Database for MySQL, you start by selecting the tier and SKU that's most relevant to your needs.
 All resources are charged at a fixed hourly rate.
 Charges accrue for outgoing internet traffic at regular data transfer rates as well.
 Administrative costs are reduced because Microsoft manages the service for you.

 > [!TIP]
-> Flexible Server also allows you to minimize costs by manually stopping and starting the server<!-- Verify this edit. -->.
+> Flexible Server also allows you to minimize costs by manually stopping and starting the server.

 ### Analyze high availability